Our Therapists

 Daja Williams

 My name is Daja Williams and I’m a Licensed Professional Counselor (#6956).
 My therapy style varies in that I prioritize the needs of my clients when choosing the best mode of therapy.
 Some of the therapies I provide include: CBT, EMDR, and Solution-Focused Therapy.
 I work to help people through issues including but not limited to: trauma, depression, anxiety, self-esteem, life transitions and spiritual issues.
-I am currently offering services via telehealth and will soon be offering appointments in-person.
+I am currently offering services via telehealth.

 On an initial visit with me, you can expect a session in which we sit down to identify and discuss the different factors contributing to difficulties you’re experiencing that have prompted you to seek counseling services.
 We then discuss what your hopes and goals are for the therapy process and talk about scheduling regular visits in order to help you achieve those goals.
 I look forward to helping you along your journey!